mdnunez/pyhddmjags/README.md

 The repository can be cloned with `git clone https://github.com/mdnunez/pyhddmjags.git`

 The repository can also be may download via the _Download zip_ button above.

+### Getting started

+At the moment each script can be run individually to simulate from hierarchical drift-diffusion models and then find (and recover) parameter estiamtes from those models.
+See scripts blocked_exp_conds_py3.py, recovery_test_py3.py, and regression_test_py3.py.
+These scripts also provide useful examples for using JAGS with pyjags, the JAGS Wiener module, mixture modeling in JAGS, and Bayesian diagnostics in Python.

+In the future this package will have callable functions.

 ### License